K-Rintaro/sc2025mi/README.md

 At present, I am uncertain about the appropriate difficulty level, as I have not yet reviewed any application materials.
 With guidance from subject-matter experts, I would like to determine which functions should be completed by students.
 If refactoring is required, I will address it promptly.

+Amendment (October 5): I have completed the code refactoring and will use it as the template for this lecture.

 ## Plan

 Looking ahead a three-hour lecture, I propose the following schedule and content plan.
 I would be grateful for any advice regarding this outline.